mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/integration-activities/call-rest-action.md

 ## 2 Properties

-An example of the call REST service activity's properties is represented in the image below:
+An example of the Call REST service activity's properties is represented in the image below:

-{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/activities/integration-activities/call-rest-action/call-rest-action-properties.png" alt="call rest action properties" >}}
+{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/activities/integration-activities/call-rest-action/call-rest-action-properties.png" alt="Call REST service properties" >}}

 There are two sets of properties for this activity, those in the dialog box on the left, and those in the properties pane on the right.

-The call rest action properties pane consists of the following sections:
+The Call REST service properties pane consists of the following sections:

 * [Action](#action)
 * [Common](#common)